Digital Art

 Advanced Drawing + Painting

-Interests: Hands On
+Interests: Drawing, Hands On

 Advanced Ceramics

-Interests: Hands On
+Interests: Hands On, Storytelling

 This course builds off the foundational skills from Ceramics and provides the opportunity to expand on hand-building and wheel-throwing practices.
 You will explore your point of view as a ceramicist by creating a portfolio inspired by a theme or chosen process.
 Research into how and why artists have and continue to use clay as a method of expression and functionality will support your studio practice.
 Prerequisites: Ceramics and recommendation from the Visual Art Department Head.